Information about hiking at Manitoga

 $5 suggested donation per person / Free for children 12 and under

 The 1.25 mile hike to Manitoga's highest point and return is moderate to intermediate with some steep terrain.
-Please wear appropriate walking shoes, dress for weather and carry water.
+Please wear appropriate walking shoes, dress for weather (including sunscreen and bug spray as needed), and carry water.

 Meet at Manitoga's Visitor/Guide House next to the parking lot located at 584 Route 9D in Garrison, NY.
 You will be welcomed just before the tour begins.
 No pets please.